Investing for beginners: core concepts explained

 Ready for the practical order of operations?
 The companion guide walks you through goals, accounts, first contributions, and a calm review cadence—without jargon clutter.

-Open the step-by-step guideCommon mistakes
+Open the step-by-step guideCommon mistakes when you invest for the first time

 Compound interest